How To Tie A Honda Knot - Page 2 of 2

+Why do you need a stopper knot?
 Without a stopper knot in the tail of the rope your honda knot won't stay tied when pressure is put on it during roping - the tail of the rope will simply slide through the honda knot and the whole thing will come untied.

 To learn how to tie one type of stopper knot that works well with a honda knot, you can see this page: How To Tie A Stopper Knot For A Honda.

 You are done tying your honda.
 Add a burner of your choice and you're ready to go.

 Remember to try to tie your hondas by holding your rope straight in front of you instead of from the side as shown in the photos.
 Tying a honda from the side might make you fight the natural twist in the rope and you'll wind up with a crooked honda.